nicolasereno/pmf-client/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Per creare i cmpilati in tutte le lingue definite nella configurazione, lanciare `ng build --prod --localize`
+Per creare i cmpilati in tutte le lingue definite nella configurazione, lanciare `ng build --prod --baseHref "/pmf/" --localize`

 ## Files di traduzione